Analytic theory of shear localization in amorphous solids confined by Couette geometry

 Writing now $\delta u_{\alpha\beta} = \frac{1}{2}(\delta d_{\alpha,\beta} + \delta d_{\beta,\alpha} )$ and integrating by parts, and using $\nabla \cdot\B \Sigma$=0, we find again the equation

 All that happened due to the quadrupoles alone is a renormalization of the elastic tensor.
-The explicit normalization of the elastic tensor is provided in Sec.~S2 in SM.
+The explicit normalization of the elastic tensor is provided in Appendix \ref{derive}.

-Once we have reached the conclusion that even in the presence of a large background stress $\bf \Sigma$ the quadrupoles only renormalize the elastic tensor, the addition of dipoles due to the gradients of the quadrupolar field $P^\alpha \equiv \partial_\beta Q^{\alpha\beta}$ follows verbatim the derivation provided in, say, Ref.~\cite{23CMP}.
+Once we have reached the conclusion that even in the presence of a large background stress $\bf \Sigma$ the quadrupoles only renormalize the elastic tensor, the addition of dipoles due to the gradients of the quadrupolar field $P^\alpha \equiv \partial_\beta Q^{\alpha\beta}$ follows verbatim the derivation provided in, say, Ref.~\cite{23CMP}, and see Appendix B for details.
 The final equation that the displacement field should satisfy reads \cite{24FHKKP}

 where

 The $\mp$ sign of $\kappa_0^2$ means that it can be negative or positive, with an anti-symmetric counterpart $\pm \kappa_0^2$.
 This equation is analytically soluble.
 Taking into account the periodic boundary conditions on the angle $\theta$ we can now seek a solution of these equations in the form of Fourier series for $d_{r}(r,\theta)$ and $d_{\theta}(r,\theta)$ respectively: